Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 NDT when required by part risk

-See how this control logic connects to our sand casting quality assurance system.
+See how this control logic connects to our quality assurance system for sand cast OEM parts.

-Process selection should be based on part size, annual volume, surface requirement, alloy choice, and how many critical features must be machined after casting.
-This matrix helps determine when sand casting is the right fit and when another casting route may reduce risk or total project cost.
+Casting process selection should be based on part size, alloy choice, annual volume, tooling budget, surface finish, wall thickness, internal geometry, and which CTQ features must be machined and inspected after casting.
+This comparison helps OEM buyers decide when sand casting is the right process and when die casting or investment casting may reduce cost, cosmetic risk, or dimensional uncertainty.

 Swipe horizontally to compare process fit factors →